-Planted over 2,000 Community Fruit Trees in communities across the United States.
+Planted nearly 2,000 Community Fruit Trees in communities across the United States.

-Built about 30 Gardens for the People, with the people!
+Built 40 Gardens for the People, with the people!

-Created and installed ~15 Free Seed Libraries and established a template program for others to start their own.
+Created and installed ~10 Free Seed Libraries and established a template program for others to start their own seed libraries.